 SHA-256 hashing and ECDSA verification provide reliable integrity proof

-Complete audit trail with timestamps exceeds ETA reliability requirements
+Complete audit trail with timestamps for every action

 Technology-neutral approach: browser-based, no plugins or downloads required